Writing

 For a human-facing interface, trust is often expressed through hierarchy, language, confirmation, progressive disclosure, and visual clarity.
 Those still matter when a human is in the loop.

 For an agent-facing surface, trust has to be more structural.
-Provenance.
-Source health. permissions. versioning.
-Trace logs. confidence thresholds. reversible actions. dry runs. human review gates. clear authority boundaries. evidence attached to outputs.
+Source health.
+Permissions.
+Versioning.
+Trace logs.
+Confidence thresholds.
+Reversible actions.
+Dry runs.
+Human review gates.
+Clear authority boundaries.
+Evidence attached to outputs.

-This is where design leadership gets very real.
-It is not enough to say the system should be trustworthy.
+Design leadership gets very real here.
 You have to decide where trust is earned, where it is displayed, where it is recorded, and where the agent is not allowed to act without more evidence.

 The product has to make good behavior the path of least resistance for users that do not have human hesitation as a built-in safety feature.